List of Playboy Playmates of 1975: February

 Laura Misch (born November 23, 1953) is an American model, actress, and writer.
 She was Playboy magazine's Playmate of the Month for the February 1975 issue.
 Her centerfold was photographed by Richard Fegley.

 March

 Ingeborg Sørensen (born May 16, 1948) is a Norwegian model.
 She was Playboy magazine's Playmate of the Month for its March 1975 issue.
 Her centerfold was photographed by Mario Casilli.

 April

 Victoria Cunningham (born May 28, 1952) is an American actress and model.
 She was Playboy magazine's Playmate of the Month for the April 1975 issue.
 Her centerfold was photographed by Mario Casilli.
 She also appeared on the cover of the March 1976 issue of Playboy.

 May

 Bridgett Rollins (September 7, 1956 – February 12, 2011) was an American model.
 She was Playboy magazine's Playmate of the Month for the May 1975 issue.
 Her centerfold was photographed by Pompeo Posar.

-Rollins died at her home, with her husband and sister by her side, after a four-year battle with cancer.
+Rollins died at her home, with her husband Paul Kerby Hanne and sister by her side, after a four-year battle with cancer.
 At the time of her death, she had two sons and a daughter.